What is a retinal detachment?

-A retinal detachment (RD) is a common, severe and sight-threatening disorder which occurs when the retina (a thin layer of tissue at the back of the eye) lifts or pulls away from retinal pigment epithelium which provides nourishment and oxygen.
+A retinal detachment (RD) is a common, severe and sight-threatening disorder that occurs when the retina (a thin layer of tissue at the back of the eye) lifts or pulls away from the retinal pigment epithelium which provides nourishment and oxygen.

 Anatomy of the inner eye

 The vitreous humour is a gel-like substance that fills the interior of the eye, helping it keep its shape.
 The retina has nine neurosensory layers including rods and cones (responsible for vision) which are located in the innermost layer and the retinal pigment epithelium (RPE) behind the photosensitive layer.